acousticrobot/FlyPaper/README.md

 The main purpose of the FlyPaper framework is to allow easy debugging of more complicated systems, quickly adding variables to the canvas so you don't have to console.log them at 5 - 50 frames per second.
 Additionally is adds basic functionality [ dragging and dropping, rotating, selecting, pull-bars ] and motions [ swing, bob, custom ] to shapes or groups of shapes.
 Lastly, it allows you to register objects to listen for events, or publish events for other shapes to respond to.

-	//--------------------- BEGIN Template -------------//

-	fly.Template = function (args){
-		this.version = "0.3.5";
-		var args = args || {};
-		fly.Ananda.call(this);

-		// example variable, see info()
-		this.foo = "bar";
-		// initialize from args, see Ananda
-		this.init(args);
-		// add path consctructions to Template.build
-		this.build();
-		// register with fly.infoCtrlr and fly.eventCtrlr, see Ananda
-		this.register();
-	};

-	fly.Template.prototype = new fly.Ananda;

-	fly.Template.prototype.constructor = fly.Template;

-	fly.Template.prototype.build = function () {
-		// initial build here
-	};

-	fly.Template.prototype.info = function (){
-		// override Ananda info() to add other info, var i = this.anandaInfo();
-		// example varible sent to infoCtrlr
-		i.foo = {val: this.foo, type:"val"};
-		return i;
-	}

-	//--------------------- END Template ----------------//

-First copy and paste fly.Template into your own javascript file and then find "Template" and Replace All with the your own name to begin building your own objects.
+### Template Objects

+Inside flytemplates.js you will find several template FlyPaper objects, the most simple being fly.Template.
 This contains everything you need to plug into the FlyPaper functionality.

-Add the construction of your object in the empty build function.
+First copy and paste fly.Template into your own javascript file and then replace "Template" everywhere with your own name to begin building your own objects.
+Add the initial construction of your object in the empty build function.
 Add any variables you need to keep track of in the info function.

-At the heart of Template is the abstract class Ananda.
-Ananda takes the arguments sent to and tries to initialize an object with them.

 ### Adding info to the fly.infoCtrlr

-On frame events, if the debug panel is visible and the display is opened to your object, fly.infoCtrlr sends a request to your object for info via YourObject.info(). once it has registered values in info packet take form: { name: "name", foo: {val:"bar", type:"var"} }
+Once your object had registered with the infoCtrlr, whenever the info panel is visible, and opened to your object, fly.infoCtrlr sends a regular requests to your object for info via YourObject.info().
+It expects an object to be returned with the form: { name: "name", foo: {val:"bar", type:"var"}, ... }

 ## Another example: pullbar.html